Goran Milić: 1992–1997: The wilderness years in Croatia

 Arriving to the newly independent Croatia under president Franjo Tuđman and his ruling right-wing nationalist Croatian Democratic Union (HDZ) party, Milić became conspicuously absent from the most prominent Croatian media outlets despite a wealth of experience and a famous name in journalism.
 In later interviews the journalist admitted to having an "anathema above my head in Croatia" and being blacklisted in the country's top outlets due to his prior association with Yutel and pro-Yugoslav political views.

 Milić was thus relegated to a series of lower profile jobs such as local TV productions in Umag as well as an 18-month columnist stint in Slovenian newsmagazine Mladina followed by writing for Marinko Božić's controversial right-wing weekly newspaper Slobodni tjednik.
 Milić later revealed that during this time he turned down an offer from Soros Foundation due to "being well aware of what they're all about".

 In early 1993 Milić wrote an accusatory open letter directed at Serbian journalists, his former colleagues, and Serbian society as a whole.
 In the letter Milić talked of his "illusions about the Belgrade democrats all of whom had the Greater Serbia idea in their heads" and dismissed the country's movement opposing Slobodan Milošević as "nothing but cackling and lighting candles".
 Serbian media largely ignored the open letter, except for newsmagazine Vreme that published it in full along with a rebuke by their journalist Stojan Cerović who took issue with a number of views Milić expressed in the letter.

 In 1996 Milić was involved in consulting capacity in the OHR's and EU's creation of Televizija OBN in Bosnia and Herzegovina.

-Milić's unofficial ban in Croatia reportedly began to thaw in late 1996 when he got invited to a state-organized Christmas dinner, along with some other prominent individuals in Croatia known or perceived to hold unpopular political views such as Igor Mandić, where the Croatian president Franjo Tuđman made a point of being seen and photographed with Milić.
+Milić's unofficial ban in Croatia reportedly began to thaw in late 1996 when he was invited to a state-organized Christmas dinner, along with some other prominent individuals in Croatia known or perceived to hold unpopular political views such as Igor Mandić, where the Croatian president Franjo Tuđman made a point of being seen and photographed with Milić.
 Within months, Milić got hired at Croatian Radio Television (HRT), the state-run broadcaster.